Immram: Origins

 Immrama were first recorded as early as the 7th century by monks and scholars who fled Continental Europe before the barbarian invaders of the fifth century.
 These monks carried the learning of Western Europe and became the vanguard of the Christianizing of Europe.
 On this account it is expected that Immram have their origins in pre-existing Christian voyage literature, pre-existing Celtic legends, or classical stories the monks would have known.
 The origins of these stories are attributed to three sources of preexisting stories: Irish myths, Christian genres, and Classic Stories.

-The Otherworld in The Voyage of Bran is a distinctly Celtic feature but this is easily overlooked because the concept of the Christian paradise and the British and Irish otherworld are closely related.
+The Otherworld in The Voyage of Bran is a distinctly Celtic feature but this is easily overlooked because the concept of the Christian paradise and the Irish Otherworld are closely related.
 This difference is highlighted in the difference between sinless and sexless in the native and Christian mindset, like in the existing translation where an author may have turned the "Isle of Woman" into a chaste society, with some difficulty.
 Such an example was with a passage that described a man and a woman playing under a bush without sin or blame.
 This passage in light of several others emphasises a Christian effort to create a sinless and sexless Otherworld.

 Immrama may have borrowed heavily from preexisting Christian genres, such as the sanctae vitae (saints' lives), the Liturgy (pilgrimage stories), and the vision tales.
 As early as the 5th century Irish monks would go on a pilgrimage, a peregrination, sailing from island to island seeking isolation where they would meditate and purge themselves of their sins.
 The source of inspiration behind the Immram may also be the Christian punishment of sending people adrift for their crimes to be judged by God.
-Perhaps the largest piece of evidence that immram are Christian works is that the characters in the story are generally wandering priests, monks, and nuns, or at least related to them.
+Perhaps the largest piece of evidence that immrama are Christian works is that the characters in the story are generally wandering priests, monks, and nuns, or at least related to them.

 One of the first Celticists, Heinrich Zimmer, attempted to link the immram with the Aeneid and the Odyssey.
-Some of the parallels they make are between the immortal women in the tales who bestow immortality on their lovers for the time they remain with them and the giant sheep on islands in both stories.
+Some of the parallels they make are between the Ambrose in the tales who bestow immortality on their lovers for the time they remain with them and the giant sheep on islands in both stories.
 These parallels have since been debunked by William Flint Thrall.

 On top of their literary and mythological precedents, some scholars have argued that the immrama may be exaggerated retelling of historical voyages.
-The early Irish, particularly monks (see papar), were certainly far travelled, reaching the Orkney, Shetland, Faroe Islands at an early date and perhaps even reaching Iceland.
+The early Irish, particularly monks (see papar), were certainly far-travelled, reaching the Orkney, Shetland, Faroe Islands at an early date and perhaps even reaching Iceland.
 Some places and things referenced in the immrama and the Brendan tale have been associated with real islands and real things, for instance Brendan's crystal pillar has been suggested to refer to an iceberg.